My Car, My Fuel and My Wallet

 - Ensure your tyres are at the right pressure.
-You can Google your car make and model and find information about the correct pressure for the front and back tyres as well as if they should be at different pressures in different seasons.
+You can Google your car make and model and find information about the correct pressure for the front and back tyres and if they should be at different pressures in different seasons.

-- When driving, try to keep a steady speed, particularly when in traffic.
-You burn more fuel, the harder you brake and the faster you accelerate.
+- Try to keep a steady speed when driving, particularly in traffic.
+You burn more fuel the harder you brake, and the faster you accelerate.

-- Don’t idle, if you’re doing a drop off or picking someone up and waiting, turn the engine off.
-Idling contributes up to 8% of all car emissions so you’ll be doing the environment a favour as well as your wallet.
+- Don’t idle; turn the engine off if you’re doing a drop-off or picking someone up and waiting.
+Idling contributes up to 8% of all car emissions so you’ll be doing the environment a favour and your wallet.

 - Create a carpool for after-school/weekend activities or travelling long distances.

 - Plan ahead.
 Try to reduce the number of little trips when doing errands.
 Can you get everything done in 1 run?
-By reducing the number of trips, it helps to reduce fuel consumption as your car engine will be warm.
+Reducing the number of trips, it helps to reduce fuel consumption as your car engine will be warm.

 - When planning ahead, check the traffic reports, do you need to go out right now?
 Can you plan to go out at a quieter time?
-Becoming aware of the high traffic spots or peak times that you can potentially avoid will save you time and fuel.
+Knowing the high traffic spots or peak times you can potentially avoid will save you time and fuel.

 Have you got a fuel-saving tip to share?
 You can reach out to us on Twitter, Facebook or Instagram or email us at email@example.com.
 We’d love to hear what you’re doing to keep costs down.